Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

-Consider a simple cycle in $G$, thought of an cyclic ordered list of vertices.
-As we walk along this cycle in $\p$, some of the edges go to the right and some to the left.
-If we sum up the Euclidean lengths of these edges, with a appropriate sign, determined by the vertex ordering on the line, and denoted by $\sigma_\p$, the sum must equal $0$, since the cycle closes up.
-Thus, these $\pm 1$s must form a "small-integer" relation on length vector $\l$.
-Indeed there is such a small integer relation on $\l$ corresponding to any cycle in $G$.
-These cycle relations will form a linear space $S^{\sigma_{\p}}$ of linear relations on $\l$, of dimension $c:=m-n+1$ (the dimension of the cycle space of $G$).
+so that the edges $v_{i}v_{i+1}$ and $v_{k-1}v_1$ are in $G$.
+As we traverse $C$, we consider the configuration $\p$.
+Some of the edges go to the right ($p_{v_{i+1}} > p_{v_i}$) and some to the left ($p_{v_{i+1}} < p_{v_i}$).
+If we sum up the Euclidean lengths of these edges, with a $+1$ coefficient for edges that go to the right and and a $-1$ coefficient for edges that go to the left, the sum is zero, since the cycle traversal starts and ends at $p_{v_1}$.
+Thus, the cycle $C$ determines an integer relation on the coordinates of the length vector $\l$.
+The integer coefficients in this relation are all ``small'', (the actual bounds we use will become apparent in Section~\ref{sec:lll}) in fact only $0$, $-1$, and $1$, and, hence, so is the norm of the coefficient vector for such a cycle relation.

-On the other hand, suppose our $\p_i$ have been chosen uniformly and randomly from a set of sufficiently large integers.
-Then we should not expect there to be any other "accidental" small integer relations on $\l$, that are not in $S^{\sigma_{\p}}$.

-The problem of finding the smallest integer relations on $\l$ is NP-HARD.
-Fortunately, the LLL basis-reduction algorithm can be used to find, in polynomial time (and acceptably fast in practice), a basis of integer relations that are within a factor of $2^{(m-1)/2}$ of the smallest such basis.
-This factor may turn our small relations in $S^{\sigma_{\p}}$ to "medium sized" integer relations on $\l$.
-But when starting with sufficiently large integers, we still do not expect there to be any other accidental medium sized integer relations on $\l$ that are not in $S^{\sigma_{\p}}$.
-Thus by using LLL, we can recover the space $S^{\sigma_{\p}}$, WHP.

-This is exactly the approach discovered by Lagarias and Odylyzko \cite{LO} to solve knapsack problems WHP, over sufficiently large integer inputs.
-A simpler analysis of this method is described by Frieze~\cite{frieze}, which we will build upon here.
-Recently in ~\cite{gam,gam2}, this exact same approach has been carefully applied to recover an unknown discrete signal from multiple large integer linear measurements.
-(The case of multiple measurements is also briefly suggested at the end of~\cite{frieze}).
-As described by~\cite{gam}, this approach can even work in the presence of sufficiently small amounts of noise.
-We will only deal with constant sized noise in our setting.
-Indeed, as shown in~\cite{gam}, the optimal algorithm should always truncate enough bits, so that the noise is effectively constant sized.

-The main difference between our setting and that of~\cite{LO} and~\cite{gam}, is that in our case, we are looking for $c$ linearly independent small/medium relations in one random data vector, instead of just a single relation in one or more random data vectors.
-Another technical difference we will need to deal with explicitly, is that our probability statements are over random generating $\p$, instead of random data vectors $\l$.
-And in particular, our the process going from $\p$ to $\l$ has an absolute value, making it not quite linear.

-Once we recover $S^{\sigma_{\p}}$, our next task is use this space to recover the graph $G$.
-For this, we will use a polynomial time algorithm of Seymour~\cite{sey} that is able to construct a graph when given an efficient "matroid oracle" (ie. a cycle detector).
-We show below how we can use a matrix representation of $S^{\sigma_{\p}}$ to implement such a matroid oracle for $G$.

-Once we have $G$, our next task is to use $G$ and $S^{\sigma_{\p}}$ together to compute $\sigma_{\p}$ itself.
-This can be done, by iterating over simple cycles in $G$ to greedily determine the left/right orientation of its edges in $\p$.